Why am I uncomfortable with it

 It seems like a no-brainer, right?
 Not quite.
 Yesterday I was nominated and all of my misgivings were brought to the fore.
 Do I just do it and get on with life, or do I look like uncharitable douche and shun the craze.
-Luckily, thanks to Dan James and Paul Boag there’s a third option, just giving (no trademark infringement intended).
+Luckily, thanks to Dan James (opens new window) and Paul Boag (opens new window) there's a third option, just giving (no trademark infringement intended).

-Multiple sclerosis is a disease which affects over 100,000 people in the UK alone, and has no known cure.
-It’s a degenerative disease of the nervous system and affects people in a myriad different ways but often affects vision, sleep and mobility.
+Multiple sclerosis is a disease which affects over 100,000 (opens new window) people in the UK alone, and has no known cure.
+It's a degenerative disease of the nervous system and affects people in a myriad different ways but often affects vision, sleep and mobility.

 So today I have donated to them again, and reminded myself that I need to do more.